Question for the day:

 Renaissance man that I am I have an interest in such things and absolutely no background or education in such things.
 So feel free to demolish any of my philosophical musings and errant conclusions.

-Time flies as all us old folks say – I will be 75 years old in September.
+Time flies as all us old folks say – I will be 73 years old (when I wrote this; now 78) in September.
 The “past” in my memory is fixed.
 The “future” is open and unknown.
 The “present” is this moment – and by the “time” you finish this sentence the “present” will be the “past”.

 So does time physically exist or is it a mental construct?